call-report/public-docs/docs/datasources/attributes.md

 For bank branches, the FDIC also assigns a _branch number_, whose value is a sequential integer, and a _UNINUM_, a unique integer number assigned to the branch by the FDIC.

-There is no publically available crosswalk between the FDIC branch _UNINUM_ and the _RSSD_ assigned by the Federal Reserve to the respective branch.
+There is no publicly available crosswalk between the FDIC branch _UNINUM_ and the _RSSD_ assigned by the Federal Reserve to the respective branch.

 #### Office of the Comptroller of the Currency (OCC)

 The Office of the Comptroller of the Currency (OCC) also uses a separate ID numbering scheme, known as the `OCC ID`.

-## Data Acqusition and Analysis
+## Data Acquisition and Analysis

 ### The `ATTRIBUTES` Files

 The Federal Reserve tracks changes to the corporate structure of financial institutions, their branches, subsidiaries, related entities, and holding companies, ("entities") on a continuous basis in an internal transaction table known as the `ATTRIBUTES` record.

-Each row in this table indicates an initial or changed structural charactistic, such as (but not limited to):
+Each row in this table indicates an initial or changed structural characteristic, such as (but not limited to):

 - The type and charter of the respective entity
 - The termination date of a now-closed entity